jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W3.md

   <img src="imgs/61.gif" alt="Test video 5" style="width: 30%; height: auto;">
   <img src="imgs/60.gif" alt="Test video 6" style="width: 30%; height: auto;">
 </figure>

----

-### Histogram

-The **histogram** is a visual graph that shows how brightness values are distributed across an image.

-- Left side → **Shadows**
-- Middle → **Midtones**
-- Right side → **Highlights**

-Unlike the camera screen, the histogram is **not affected by screen brightness or viewing conditions**.
-It shows what the camera actually recorded.

-For this assignment, use the histogram to:
-- Identify clipped highlights (loss of information in bright areas)
-- Identify crushed shadows (loss of information in dark areas)
-- Confirm that exposure remains consistent across shots

-📌 If the graph is pushed hard against the left or right edge, image information has likely been lost.

-> **Key rule for Week 3:**
-> Use metering to *estimate exposure*, and the histogram to *verify image information*.

 ________________________________________________________________________